oppia/oppia-web-developer-docs/Writing-End-to-End-Tests.md

     * `moveToState`
     * `saveChanges`
   * `forms.js`: See above.
-  * `gallery.js`: Controls for the gallery, mainly to filter or select or explorations.
   * `general.js`: Various components, some of them specific to oppia and others providing new features not found in Protractor.
-  * `player.js`: Functionality for playing an exploration.
+  * `ExplorationPlayerPage.js`: Functionality for playing an exploration.
 The `richTextInstructions` here refer to functions that take a `richTextChecker` of the type described above.
   * `users.js`: Means of creating and logging in and out users.
   * `workflow.js`: Tools for moving explorations through the process of creation, publication, featuring and adding new roles.